 The Fresina Family, our founders, were some of these original lemon farmers and started creating handmade pasta in New Orleans in 1926.
 Since then, the D’Agostino and Hayward families have continued their tradition of creating premium handmade pasta.

-Our pasta is still made the old-fashioned way, in our Baton Rouge pasta factory, using the “delicate” method developed centuries ago.
+Our pasta is still made the old-fashioned way, in our pasta factory, using the “delicate” method developed centuries ago.
 Small quantities of purse semolina pasta are cut through bronze, carefully looped over wooden rods, straightened, and then air-dried in wooden cellars.

 Celebrated for its delicate texture and classic flavor, our pasta is handmade, all-natural, and preservative free, producing the best tasting pasta available on the market today.